top of page

 • Stress relief

-• We are hard-wired to enjoy a deeper connection to the natural beauty and processes
+• We are hard-wired to enjoy a deeper connection to the natural beauty and processes.

-By creating a pollinator garden using Ontario native plants, you allow life to unfold again how nature intended it: exuberant, beautiful, and full of intelligent relations.
+By creating a pollinator garden using native plants, you allow life to unfold again how nature intended it: exuberant, beautiful, and full of intelligent relations.

 Obedient plant, cardinal flower, black-eyed Susan, pollinator plants